 The Challenges of being a Data-driven Brand without Automation & Change Management Tools 🖥️

 It’s a well-known fact that efficient data management systems help companies deliver value to their businesses.
 But this is only possible when data is analysed with the right tools, talent, and capabilities to drive innovation and growth from your range of products and services.
-So, we ask, how does being a data-driven company with the right automation and change management tools the way to succeed?
+So, we ask, how does being data-driven with the right automation and change management tools really mean for corporate operations?

 Data-driven organisations acquire more customers by as much as 23%, according to Mckinsey‘s latest research.
-They are also 19x more profitable and are able to retain loyal customers by as much as 6x.
+They are also 19x more profitable and can retain loyal customers by as much as 6x.

 The most difficult aspect of being data-driven is not technology but the ability of its people to adjust to cultural shifts.
 When the management fails to invest in training, process development, and tools and systems, employees struggle to respond to the integration of technologies into their work operations.
 Management may find it difficult to admit that something has to change.
 However, it is the first step.

 In this article, we discuss why being a data-driven business can be challenging.
 At Taylor Wells advisory, consultation work shows that data analysis and utilisation positively impact not only your margins and revenue growth — but also the work environment by helping human resources to improve the team culture and experience.

 We also argue that predicting customer behaviour and trends through data analysis allows you to tailor-fit your campaigns in ways that communicate the value that you offer as a brand.
 We believe that ownership and data management, privacy protection, and data responsibility are part of being a value-driven business.

 Overcoming the Challenges of Being a Business without Data-driven Change Management & Automation